Your RAG Pipeline is Probably Overkill

 - Use more chunks than you think (k=20-50, not k=5)

-- Question your reranking step — it might not be helping
+- Question your reranking step.
+It might not be helping

 What to do Monday morning

-- Audit your RAG pipeline — is your domain under 100k tokens?
+- Audit your RAG pipeline.
+Is your domain under 100k tokens?
 You might not need RAG at all.

-- Try context-only for small domains — the simplicity gain is massive.
+- Try context-only for small domains.
+The simplicity gain is massive.

-- Crank up K — run your existing eval set with k=50 and compare against your current k.
+- Crank up K. Run your existing eval set with k=50 and compare against your current k.
 The improvement may surprise you.

-- A/B test removing reranking — measure answer quality, not just retrieval metrics.
+- A/B test removing reranking.
+Measure answer quality, not just retrieval metrics.
 If correctness doesn’t change, you can drop the complexity.

 Acknowledgments